danielkelshaw/SensorFusionND/README.md

 - [x] [**P1:** Lidar Obstacle Detection](https://github.com/danielkelshaw/SensorFusionND/tree/main/p1-lidar-obstacle-detection)

     This project involved processing point cloud data using the `C++` library, `PCL`.
-The data was first segemented using a linera Ransac model to determine which parts were part of the road, and which were not.
+The data was first segemented using a linear Ransac model to determine which parts were part of the road, and which were not.
 KD-Trees were then used to conduct nearest neigbour search for clustering.
     A bounding box could then be drawn around the points - showing the location of vehicles.
     <br>